LouisH98/LouisH98.github.io/public/project-content/print-scheduler.md

 The information here is important, printer make model and nozzle size indicates which printers this component can be dispatched to.

-We can then upload more 3MF files for other printers we want this component to be considered for when scheduling
+We can then upload more 3MF files for other printers we want this component to be considered for when scheduling.

 ![upload more](../project-images/print-scheduler/component-settings.png)